isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 However, that is not always the case.
 The relay address may not match the subnet in certain deployments.
 This usually means that there is more than one subnet allocated for a given link.
-The two most common examples where this is the case are long-lasting network renumbering (where both old and new address space is still being used) and a cable network.
+The two most common examples where this is the case are long-lasting network renumbering (where both the old and new address spaces are still being used) and a cable network.
 In a cable network, both cable modems and the devices behind them are physically connected to the same link, yet they use distinct addressing.
 In such a case, the DHCPv6 server needs additional information (like the